 At CWU, a 45-credit Psychology major either online or in-person is available to students who are pursuing a second major or a minor in a related field.
 A 60-credit major program is available to students who have not declared a second major or a related minor.
-Both programs provide an academic program that is suitable for students planning to pursue graduate-level education.
-The programs differ only in the number of elective credits required to obtain the degree.